lanl/LaGriT/docs/pages/docs/read_fehm_zone.md

   command will output files in the FEHM zone file format.

-  AN EXAMPLE USING ZONE FILES:
+  EXAMPLE COMMANDS USING ZONE FILES:

      *
      * LaGriT control file to test read / zonezonn